GeoscienceAustralia/TsuTools/bathtub/README.md

 Bugs:
 ----
 Please use github pull requests to contribute bug fixes.
-Alternatively email Gareth Davies, grothered ( at gmail dot com), although we make no guarentees to maintain this software.
+Alternatively email Gareth Davies, gareth.davies.ga.code@gmail.com, although we make no guarentees to maintain this software.

 Issues:
 --------